nnellans/ado-pipelines-guide/README.md

 # Part 2 - Defining the work done by the Pipeline

 ## stages
-- Stages are a collection of related Jobs (max of 256 Jobs per Stage)
+- Max of 256 Jobs per Stage
 - Stages run sequentially, one after the other, in the order they are defined in the YAML
-  - In effect, each Stage has an implicit dependency on the previous Stage
+  - Each Stage has a hidden, implicit dependency on the previous Stage
-  - However, if you add `dependsOn` to a Stage, then you can change the order in which the Stages run
+  - By adding `dependsOn` to a Stage you can change the order in which the Stages run
-  - `dependsOn: []` removes any dependencies altogether, allowing a Stage to run in parallel with others
+  - By adding `dependsOn: []` to a Stage you remove any dependencies altogether, allowing that Stage to run in parallel with others
 - Stages will not run if the previous Stage fails
-  - In effect, each Stage has an implicit condition that the previous Stage must complete successfully
+  - Each Stage has a hidden, implicit condition that the previous Stage must complete successfully
-  - However, if you add a `condition` to a Stage, then you could force a Stage to run, even if the previous Stage fails
+  - By adding a `condition` to a Stage you could force a Stage to run, even if the previous Stage fails
   - Adding a `condition` to a Stage will remove the implicit condition that says the previous Stage must succeed.
-So, when you use a `condition` on a Stage it is common to use `and(succeeded(),yourCustomCondition)` which adds the implicit success condition back, as well as adds your own custom condition.
+Therefore, it is common to use a condition of `and(succeeded(),yourCustomCondition)` which adds the implicit success condition back, as well as adds your own custom condition.
 Otherwise, this Stage will run regardless of the outcome of the preceeding Stage

 ```yaml
 # defining a traditional Stage